 Good for your heart

 When you lose weight through IF the weight loss is mainly belly fat.
 People with a lot of belly fat are at higher risk of heart disease.
 Losing some extra pounds in this area will lower your chances of developing heart disease.
 Also, intermittent fasting reduces insulin resistance, blood sugar and bad cholesterol which are all indicators connected to heart disease.

 Prevents diabetes type 2

 Intermittent fasting lowers blood sugar and fasting insulin levels.
 It also reduces insulin resistance.
 Your body will go into ketosis, meaning your body is burning fat for energy instead of carbohydrates.
-Less fat means less risk of diabetes type 2.
+When your body can easily make the metabolic switch between burning fat or burning carbs for fuel, you are less likely to develop diabetes type 2.